victorlordcz/victorlordcz/README.md

 ### Hi!
 I'm Victor Lord 😁🤚

-- 🔭 I’m currently working at:
+- 🔭 I’m currently working at: Quero-Quero S.A
 - 🌱 I’m currently learning: Python and Javascript
 - 📫 How to reach me: victor_oliveira_lord@hotmail.com or on my LinkedIn